openmindculture/intellij-cute-pink-light-theme/README.md

 If you like to support development, you can open a pull request [on GitHub](https://github.com/openmindculture/intellij-cute-pink-light-theme).

-For JetBrains IDEs, version 2020.2 and above, should probably work on older builds like 2019.1 as well, but untested.
+For JetBrains IDEs, version 2020.2 and above.
+Tested up to 2021.3.
+It will probably work on older builds like 2019.1 as well, but untested.

 To install:
 - Go to Settings (Preferences) | Plugins, find the theme plugin and install it